-Major Gordon was a member of the Royal Company of Archers in 1896.
-The Royal Company of Archers is a Scottish army unit, who had the ceremonial purpose of Guarding the Monarch during his visit to Scotland.
-The unit is also acknowledged for their members great skill of archery.
+Major Gordon became a member of the Royal Company of Archers in 1896.
+The Royal Company of Archers is a Scottish army unit with the ceremonial purpose of guarding the British Monarch during his or her stay in Scotland.
+The unit is also acknowledged for its member's great skill in archery.
 Although the unit was formed in 1822, during the reign of King George IV, it can be traced back to the 17th century.
-Major (then Captain) Gordon was a member of the unit in 1896, so he served under Captain-General William Montagu-Douglas-Scott, 6th Duke of Buccleuch who was the commander of the unit from 1884 onwards.
-Gordon mentions two fellow archers he served with in his book being: Lieutenant-Colonel James Clark who was killed at the first battle of Yper in 1915 and Lord Dalmeny - 6th Earl of Rosebery who served as an Aides-De-Camps to General Allenby from 1915 till 1918 on the western front and later in Palenstine.
+Major Gordon served under Captain-General William Montagu-Douglas-Scott, 6th Duke of Buccleuch, who was the unit commander from 1884 onwards.
+Gordon mentions two fellow archers he served with in his book: Lieutenant-Colonel James Clark, who was killed at the First Battle of Ypres in 1915 and Lord Dalmeny - 6th Earl of Rosebery.
+The latter served as an Aides-De-Camp to General Allenby from 1915 till 1918 on the western front and later in Palestine.
 Occasional members who could be part of the company during Gordon's presence are:

 - Lord Glenorchy, The Earl of Breadalbane and Holland (Brigadier-General in the company of Archers)

 - Sir Robert Tuite Boothby.

 - Lieutenant-Colonel Arthur Cecil Murray, 3rd Viscount Elibank

 - Colonel John Hamilton Gillespie

 - Lieutenant-Colonel Sir John Gilmour, 2nd Baronet (Brigadier)